Exponential Quantum Speed-ups are Generic: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Salman Beigi for useful correspondence.
 FB is supported by a "Conhecimento Novo" fellowship from the Brazilian agency Funda\c{c}\~ao de Amparo a Pesquisa do Estado de Minas Gerais (FAPEMIG).
 MH is supported by EU grant QESSENCE and by Polish Ministry of Science and Higher Education grant N N202 231937.
 FB would like to thank the hospitality of the National Quantum Information Center of Gdansk where part of this work was done.
 FB and MH thank the Intitute Mittag Leffler for their hospitality, where (another) part of this work was done.